DevExpress/devextreme-demos/JSDemos/Demos/TreeList/Adaptability/description.md

 To enable this feature, set the [columnHidingEnabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnHidingEnabled) property to **true**.

-You can also use the **columns[]**.[hidingPriority](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#hidingPriority) property to specify custom hiding priorities for those columns that you want to hide.
+The TreeList hides columns based on their hiding priorities.
+Columns with lower priority values are hidden first.
+You can use the **columns[]**.[hidingPriority](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#hidingPriority) property to specify custom hiding priorities for those columns that you want to hide.
 Other columns will never be hidden.
-The values are zero-based; columns with lower values are hidden first.